leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 To understand the controversy, we need more context.
 Magic is a trading card game \[4\], where players make a deck of cards and duel against each other.
 The cards have effects, and the aim is to bring down your opponent's points to zero \[5\].
 You take turns drawing cards, playing them, and activating their effects to achieve that goal \[6\].

 The cards are released on the **primary market** by [Wizards](https://magic.wizards.com/en "Wizards"), a subsidiary of publicly traded [Hasbro](https://investor.hasbro.com/investor-relations "Hasbro").
 Wizards will regularly design, print, and sell new cards in a "set."
-Most of the cards are sold via local stores, and in the form of "booster packs."
-These packs contain random cards from the new set, meaning that you don't know what you're getting before you open them \[7\].
+Most of the cards are sold via local stores in the form of "booster packs."
+These packs contain random cards from the new set, meaning you don't know what you're getting before you open them \[7\].

 For example, you might buy a pack hoping to get rare card ["Uro, Titan of Nature's Wrath"](https://scryfall.com/card/thb/229/uro-titan-of-natures-wrath "Uro") and instead get ["Bronzehide Lion."](https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=476461 "Lion")

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/walking/walking 2.png)

 Because many people prefer purchasing a card without relying on luck, there's also a **secondary market.** Traders buy cards and re-sell them at a markup.
 Over time, that has even developed into essentially a [stock market for the cards](https://www.mtgstocks.com/news "MTG"), with its own club of speculators.
 As pointed out earlier, some of these cards can be extremely expensive.

 Notably, Wizards usually doesn't sell single cards on their own, to avoid seeming [predatory.](https://mtg.gamepedia.com/Predator "predator") They could manipulate the market if they wanted, since all they have to do is print more paper.
 They don't normally do so, out of worry it could crater the community.
-For example, imagine the complaints it Wizards directly sold a good card for $500.
+For example, imagine the complaints if Wizards directly sold a good card for $500.
 Keep this in mind; we'll come back to this.

 **Demand for the cards comes from players who want to use them** in their decks.
 There's both an official competitive scene with prize money, and a casual scene where people play just for fun.
 The popularity of cards in competitions is one driving factor for usage in casual play.
 For example, if Uro became popular in competitions and known as a powerful card, more people might want to use it in their decks \[8\].
 As with most markets, this causes the price of the card to rise.